songlocator/deprecated-songlocator/README.md

-SongLocator base class for creating resolvers.
+SongLocator is an architecture for resolving song names to audio streams inspired by Playdar.